 Hunter Deligeersang is originally from a small town in western China, very close to the boarder of Kazakhstan.
 He just graduated in 2017, and is now working in one of the busiest cities in the world, Tokyo.
-Hunter was very kind to make time for this interview from his really tight schedule.
+Hunter was very kind to make time for this interview in his really tight schedule.
 With a few emails back and forth, Hunter agreed to have the interview with Edunation at Finnish time 12:00 and Tokyo time 19:00.
 This is certainly a dialogue that crosses thousands of kilometers and hours of time difference that many Asian students studying in Finland are or will be experiencing.

 Get to know Hunter: From Hawaii to Finland

 “I imagined that it would be cold.
 COLD.”

 Before coming to Finland, Hunter studied in Hawaii for two years, mainly marketing management.
-He heard about some great schools in Finland, so he decided to “check it out.”
-He ended up checking it out for almost three years, studying in the bachelor’s program in Business and Management, at Helsinki School of Business (HELBUS) and later on a program from University of Northampton, which was also taught in Helsinki.
+He heard about the great schools in Finland, so he decided to “check it out.”
+He ended up checking it out for almost three years, studying in the bachelor’s program in Business and Management at Helsinki School of Business (HELBUS), and later in a program from University of Northampton, which was also taught in Helsinki.
 And what was the result?
 Hunter said with satisfaction and appreciation, “It was great.
 It was something that you can’t really experience somewhere else I think.”

 Looking back to his study experiences at HELBUS, Hunter really appreciates how the short length of each course fits his learning style and the international atmosphere that inspired his thinking.